cuihujun/docs/murano/get-started/solutions/exampleapp/README.md

 ![Import Profile](assets/import_profile.png)

-Then cd to the home-automation-example directory in terminal, and paste this command:
+Then CD to the home-automation-example directory in the terminal, and paste this command:
 ```
 npm run start:dev
 ```

 Go to <a href="http://localhost:8080" target="_blank">http://localhost:8080</a> in your browser.

-To push your solution changes to Exosite, simply run
+To push your solution changes to Exosite, simply run:
 ```
 npm run compile
 ```